The Affordable Care Act’s Patient Protections

 The Affordable Care Act created the health insurance marketplace to facilitate access to coverage for individuals and certain small businesses.
 Every plan sold through the marketplace must meet a number of requirements.
 This includes covering a minimum set of benefits and following the federal government’s limit for the amount of costs that the plan may require the consumer to cover.

 Depending on your household income, you may be eligible for an “advance premium tax credit,” or “APTC,” to help lower the cost of your premiums.
+APTC amounts are much higher this year than in previous years and there is no longer a hard income cutoff.
 If your household income meets certain other standards, you may be able to purchase a “Silver” plan that has lower out-of-pocket costs in addition to lower premiums.

 It is important to keep in mind that only plans sold through www.healthcare.gov and the authorized marketplace for your state are authorized to offer these potential cost savings.
 These plans are also guaranteed to include the patient protections described above.
 There are many other kinds of products for sale that might be called “health insurance” but which might not include the patient protections that are critical to cancer care.
-This can include, for example, “short-term limited-duration” plans.
+This can include, for example, “short-term limited-duration” plans, Farm Bureau plans, healthcare sharing ministries, and association health plans.
 When in doubt, or when a deal seems too good to be true, check www.healthcare.gov or call your state’s marketplace or department of insurance to ask for assistance.

-2020 open enrollment in most states runs from November 1, 2019 through December 15, 2019.
+Open enrollment runs from November 1, 2021 to January 15, 2022 federally and in most states, though some states stop at December 15th.
 It is important to comparison-shop for your health insurance coverage every year.
 Even if you like the plan you have, it might be worthwhile to assess whether one of the options available this year are better suited to your current needs.

 While you’re shopping for coverage, it’s important to remember that premiums are just one piece of the total cost of any health insurance plan.
 Typically, plans will also require you to pay “cost-sharing.”
 This means having to pay out of your own pocket to cover a portion of the total cost of your care.
 Cost-sharing might include copays, deductibles, and coinsurance.
 Cost-sharing amounts can vary greatly between plans, which is why it’s important to pay close attention to those details when shopping for coverage.